valentinvogt/npde-summary/chapters/11.typ

 and we apply explicit Euler:
 $ (fvH (bmu))_j &= mu_j + tau R(mu_j)\
 &= mu_j - tau / h (F (mu_j, mu_(j+1)) - F (mu_(j-1), mu_j)) $
-If we compare this to @eq:fv-stencil-width, we see that $m = 1$.
+If we compare this to @eq:fv-stencil-width, we see that $m = 1$ in this case.
-Then the numerical domain of dependence is the set of all points $(x_n, t_l)$ that are needed to compute $bmu_j$.
 ]

-// TODO illustrate
+// TODO Elaborate
-When this definition is applied to the current problem with flux function $F (u_(j - m) , dots.h , u_(j + m))$, we point out that
-$fvH$ is the symbol for all the operations done in one timestep of Runge--Kutta, and $m$ corresponds to the number of neighbors we need to compute the numerical flux in one point.

-The following kind of condition appears over and over in numerical integration and gives an upper bound for the timestep size $tau$ that can be used to construct the numerical solution, such that the solution is stable.
+The following kind of condition appears over and over in numerical integration and gives an upper bound for the timestep size $tau$: If this upper bound is respected, the numerical solution is stable.
 #definition(number: "11.4.2.11", [Courant--Friedrichs--Lewy (CFL) condition])[
   An explicit local fully discrete evolution
   $bmu^((t + 1)) := fvH (bmu)$ on uniform spatio-temporal mesh